Table of Contents

 Coface Country Rating: B — Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.

-Coface Business Climate Rating: C — A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
-Corporate default probability is high.
+Coface Business Climate Rating: B — A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.

 The Communist Party continues to exercise complete control over political, economic, and social life in Vietnam, and the government still holds a tight rein over major sectors of the economy through large state-owned economic groups and enterprises and much of the banking system.